Analytics & Tracking

 - Go to Settings > Analytics

-- Under the site you want to configure (Community & Embedded Site or Advocate Site), paste your code into the Custom Head Code or Custom Body Code field
+- Under the site you want to configure (Community & Embedded Site or Advocate Site), paste your code into the appropriate Tracking or Essential field

 - Click Save Settings